-Depending on the role you are interested in, there are different entry routes.
+Depending on the role you are interested in, there are different entry routes to becoming a home-based travel agent.
 You can work your way up or study for specialist qualifications, such as a degree or BTEC in travel and tourism, or enter through other specialisms such as accountancy and PR.

 There is some degree of flexibility offered in the industry, depending on the job you are interested in.
 A recent report by the Institution of Travel and Tourism found that travel agents and tour operators are in line with other industries when it comes to offering flexible working, particularly part-time working.